sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 # Intended Audience

 This guide is specially targeted for Named Original Equipment Manufacturers (OEMs), and applies to all Windows 10 client operating system versions.
-This document addresses IT professionals with prior knowledge of Windows basic administration and troubleshooting.
+This document addresses IT professionals with prior knowledge of Windows basic administration and Troubleshooting.
 Additionally, please refer to [Windows 10 Deployment and Tools](https://technet.microsoft.com/en-us/library/mt297512.aspx) for additional information on what's new for Windows 10 deployment.

 # About this guide